 All aboard for Train Day! at the Buffalo History Museum.
 Locomotive lovers will rejoice at 1900s replica trains running on over 200 feet of track along with live music, train-themed crafts and a letters to Santa train delivery.

 Saturday, November 24th

 SBS kicks the local shopping scene into high gear.
 Along with fashionable boutiques and stores lining Elmwood, Hertel and our other great shopping districts, several locations will be hosting pop-up markets highlighting Buffalo’s creative hometown makers.

 Stop by Makers + Shakers: A Boozy Artisan Market at Hotel @ The Lafayette, Buffalo Place’s Market Arcade Market, the Queen City Pop-Up, and Buffalo Women’s Gifts Holiday Market.

 As much a part of the Thanksgiving holiday as turkey, the World’s Largest Disco is a celebration of 70s fashion, culture and, of course, music.
 Join celebrities and thousands of disco divas for a night of shaking your groove thing.

 Sunday, November 25th

 The Ice at Canalside (weather dependent):

 Lace up your skates as Canalside opens the ice for the first skating of the winter season.
-Here you’ll find curling, skating and even the Buffalo-born ice bikes.
+Here you’ll find curling, skating, ice bumper cars, and even the Buffalo-born ice bikes.
 If things get a bit too chilly, you can always warm up over a cup of hot cocoa in the Canalside pavilion.